Job Presets

 }

-Or pass the preset ID directly as a CLI flag if your version supports it.
-A local internet connection is required to resolve the preset from the server when using presets with the CLI.
+A network connection is required to resolve the preset from the server when using presets with the CLI.
+For fully offline environments, store the complete Job Description locally instead of using preset_id.

 Managing Presets

-Presets can be viewed, edited, duplicated, and deleted from the Presets section of the dashboard.
+Presets can be viewed, edited, and deleted from the Presets dialog in the dashboard.
 Editing a preset changes the stored Job Description but does not affect any jobs that have already been submitted.
-Preset IDs are permanent — deleting a preset makes its ID invalid for future jobs but does not affect job history.
+Deleting a preset makes its ID invalid for future jobs but does not affect job history.

 Naming conventions are important when using many presets.
 A consistent naming scheme (for example, [client]_[source-format]_to_[target-format]_[version]) makes it easy to find the right preset without needing to inspect its contents.